 According to previous studies in literature, it is not possible to define a single evaluation metric for the image segmentation problem.
 In the SLIVER07 challenge, five different performance measures were computed, including the volumetric overlap error (VOE) in percent, the relative volume difference (RVD), the average symmetric surface distance (ASSD), the root mean square symmetric surface distance (RMSD) and the maximum symmetric surface distance (MSSD).
 Each error measure was translated to a score in the range from 0 (lowest possible score) to 100 (perfect result).
 Finally, the five scores were averaged to obtain one overall score per test case.
-According to the evaluation of the CHAOS challenge, four evaluation metrics were utilized, including Dice score, RVD, ASSD, and MSSD.
+In addition to these metrics, we also calculated the Dice similarity coefficient (DSC) for ecah scan.
+According to the evaluation of the CHAOS challenge, four evaluation metrics were utilized, including DSC, RVD, ASSD, and MSSD.
 The results of these four metrics were converted to grades at 0-100 scale further, and combined into a final score.

-B. Segmentation Results of SC-SegNet
+B. Segmentation Results of the SC-SegNet